Andy Ibáñez Player Props: Tigers vs. White Sox

 Andy Ibáñez At The Plate

-- Ibanez is batting .171 with five doubles, a home run and two walks.
+- Ibanez is batting .174 with five doubles, two home runs and two walks.

-- He has hit a home run in one of 24 games, and in 1.3% of his plate appearances.
+- He has gone deep in two of 27 games played this season, and in 2.2% of his plate appearances.

-- In five games this season, Ibanez has picked up an RBI, with more than one RBI once.
+- In seven games this year, Ibanez has picked up an RBI, with more than one RBI once.

-- He has scored at least one run seven times this year (29.2%), including one multi-run game.
+- In eight of 27 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.